The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Preliminary results

-\begin{proof} Theorem 8.3.1 of \cite{BGT} shows that, since $Z \geq -1$ $\as$, the law of $Z$ belongs to the domain of attraction of a stable law of index $\beta$ if and only if $\P{Z>r} \in R_{-\beta}$.
-Using Theorem 1.5.3 of \cite{BGT}, we can take a monotone equivalent of $\P{Z>r}$, hence the existence of $A$ such that \eqref{E:LimLocale1} holds with a constant $c$ which will be chosen hereafter.
+\begin{pf} Theorem 8.3.1 of \cite{BGT} shows that, since $Z \geq-1$ a.s., the law of $Z$ belongs to the domain of attraction of a stable law of index $\beta$ if and only if $\mathbb{P} (Z>r ) \in R_{-\beta}$.
+Using Theorem 1.5.3 of \cite{BGT}, we can take a monotone equivalent of $\mathbb{P} (Z>r )$, hence the existence of $A$ such that (\ref{ELimLocale1}) holds with a constant $c$ which will be chosen hereafter.

-The remarks following Theorem 8.3.1 in \cite{BGT} give a characterisation of the $a_n$ such that $S_n / a_n$ converges in law to a stable variable of index $\beta$.
+The remarks following Theorem 8.3.1 in \cite{BGT} give a characterization of the $a_n$ such that $S_n / a_n$ converges in law to a stable variable of index $\beta$.
 In particular, it is enough to take $a_n$ such that $n / A(a_n)$ converges, so $a = A^{-1}$ is a suitable choice.
 We now choose the constant $c$ such that $S_n / a_n$ converges to $X_1^{(\beta)}$.
-The second point of the theorem is given by Gnedenko's Local Limit Theorem (see for example Theorem 4.2.1 of \cite{IL}). \end{proof}
+The second point of the theorem is given by Gnedenko's local limit theorem (see, e.g., Theorem 4.2.1 of \cite{IL}). \end{pf}

-\subsubsection{Coding the trees $\T_n$ and $\T$}
+\subsubsection{Coding the trees $\mathcal{T}_n$ and $\mathcal{T}$}

-We now recall three classical ways of coding a tree $T \in \mathbb{T}$, namely the associated contour function, height function and Lukasiewicz path.
-Detailed descriptions and properties of these objects can be found for example in \cite{Duq}.
+We now recall three classical ways of coding a tree $T \in\mathbb {T}$, namely the associated contour function, height function and Lukasiewicz path.
+Detailed descriptions and properties of these objects can be found, for example, in \cite{Duq}.

-To define the contour function $C^{[n]}$ of $\T_n$, we see $\T_n$ as the embedded tree in the oriented half-plane, with each edge having length $1$.
+To define the contour function $C^{[n]}$ of $\mathcal{T}_n$, we see $\mathcal{T}_n$ as the embedded tree in the oriented half-plane, with each edge having length $1$.
 We consider a particle that visits continuously all edges at unit speed, from the left to the right, starting from the root.
-Then, for every $t \in [0,2n]$, we let $C^{[n]}_t$ be the \emph{height} of the particle at time $t$, i.e. its distance to the root.
+Then, for every $t \in[0,2n]$, we let $C^{[n]}_t$ be the \emph {height} of the particle at time~$t$, that is, its distance to the root.
 The height function is defined by letting $H^{[n]}_j$ be the height of the vertex $v_j$.
-Lastly, for all $i \in \{ 0, \ldots, n \}$, we let $Z^{[n]}_{i+1}$ be the number of offspring of the vertex $v_i$.
-Then the Lukasiewicz path of $\T_n$ is defined by
+Finally, for all $i \in\{ 0, \ldots, n \} $, we let $Z^{[n]}_{i+1}$ be the number of offspring of the vertex $v_i$.
+Then the Lukasiewicz path of $\mathcal{T}_n$ is defined~by